golball/.github/pull_request_template.md

 -->>Please delete options that are not relevant.
 ## Checklist
-- [ ] This change requires a documentation update
+- [ ] This change requires a documentation update.
+I have updated the docs (apidocs or repo docs).
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have hidden these changes behind a feature flag (indicates which one)